Department of Earth Sciences

 RESEARCH INTERESTS

-John Keyantash is Associate Professor in the Department of Earth Sciences, with specialization in hydroclimatology.
-His research includes quantifying the severity of droughts, and the hydrographic characteristics of large waterfalls.
-He is interested in streamflow statistics—including the timing and volume of spring runoff—and has performed GIS analyses for the spatial distribution of stream gauges in the Sierra Nevada Mountains.
-He has also employed neural network models to estimate the potential effects of climate change on California salmon populations.
+John Keyantash is an Professor in the Department of Earth Science and Geography, with specialization in hydroclimatology.
+His research includes quantifying the severity of meteorological and hydrological drought, as well as the hydrography of large rivers and waterfalls.
+He is interested in streamflow statistics—including the timing and volume of spring runoff—and has performed GIS analyses for the spatial network of streamgages in the Sierra Nevada Mountains.
+He is furthermore interested in geoheritage initiatives.

 PUBLICATIONS